BELL: Hawai'i Faculty

 Erica Perez is the Expeditionary Learning Coordinator for The Kohala Center.
 She has been involved in scientific education and research for seven years, has participated in fisheries studies in both Oregon and Hawai’i, and is a certified research diver.
 Erica currently facilitates all field-based school and college educational programs for The Kohala Center.
 Erica holds a bachelor’s degree in Marine Science and minor in Conservation Biology from University of Hawai’i Hilo.

 Timo Sullivan was raised on a coffee farm in Hawaii by a fisherman father and pre-school teaching mother.
 After moving to NYC to receive a BA in liberal arts from Eugene Lang University, he pursued a career as an audio engineer and starving artist.
 Through the generous support of the Hau`oli Mau Loa Foundation Graduate Fellowship, he has returned home to earn a graduate degree in Tropical Conservation Biology and Environmental Science from the University of Hawaii.
-He is interested in wet forest restoration and invasive species management, specifically regarding community outreach programs and how we all can lend a hand in protecting our natural resources.
+His work is focused in wet forest restoration and invasive species management, specifically regarding community outreach programs and how we all can lend a hand in protecting our natural resources.
 This is Timo's second year with the BELL: Hawaii program.